The Create Coincident Mate Generation Task will create a Coincident Mate, in an Assembly, between reference Planes in each Component.

 The rule must include the instance number, even if there is only one instance of the component in the assembly.

-Mating planes can only be one level deep.
-For example, the rule: [Plane Name]@[Generated model name]@[Generated sub assembly name] would not be valid.
+Mating planes can be multiple levels deep.
+For example, the rule:

 DriveWorks Tech Tips Portal